 Work also progresses to amend the Environmental Reporting Act 2015, as recommended by the Parliamentary Commissioner for the Environment.
 This will be an important step towards improving the wider Environmental Monitoring and Reporting System.

-We recently sought feedback on proposals to strengthen the Act.
+In 2022, we sought feedback on proposals to strengthen the Act.

 The Environmental Reporting Act 2015 is expected to increase the focus on what environmental data is available.
 The Ministry for the Environment is working with Statistics New Zealand and regional councils to improve the availability of robust, representative data.